 And to help you decide which level camera and in turn which model is right for you, there are a number of questions you can ask yourself first:

-1. Do I need a DSLR?
+1. Do I Need a DSLR?

-The benefits of a DSLR over compact cameras is that by using it in manual you have complete control over the effect you produce with your images.
+The benefits of a DSLR over compact cameras is that by using it in manual mode you have complete control over the effect you produce with your images.
 The other benefits are that you can also add to your kit with various lenses such as wide angle, telephoto, macro or zoom, so that you can create specific effects depending on what you love to capture.

-3. What do I want to photograph?
+3. What Do I Want to Photograph?

 Even more relevant than the camera body are the lenses you choose, because there are different focal lengths to suit different purposes.